cyclopath83/cyclopath83.github.io/_posts/2023-06-06-Portswigger-Academy-SQL-Injection.md

 This is my write-up for the *SQL Injection* learning path at the Portswigger Academy.\
 The reason for this write-up is to have a cheat-sheet or some go-to notes for myself.\
-Probably I've found flags in a different way than intended (with or without the use of BurpSuite), and not always in the order of the hints.
+Probably I've found flags in a different way than intended (with or without the use of BurpSuite), and not always in the order of learning path.

 [Portswigger Academy - SQL Injection](https://portswigger.net/web-security/sql-injection)